Bulat-Ziganshin/FastECC/README.md

 At the decoding stage, we may receive any subset of N values out of N source words and M computed ECC words.
 But since they all belong to the original order-N polynom, we may recover this polynom from N known points and then compute its values in other points, in particular those N points assigned to original data, thus restoring them.

+---

+Usually, Reed-Solomon libraries implement encoding by multiplication with Vandermonde matrix (`O(N^2)` algo) and decoding by multiplication with the matrix inverse.

+But with special choice of fixed x-points we can perform polynom interpolation and evaluation at these points in `O(N*log(N))` time, using NTT for evaluation and inverse NTT for interpolation.
+So, the fast encoding is as simple as:
+- consider N input words as values of order-N polynom in a special set of N x-points
+- compute the polynom coefficients in `O(N*log(N))` time using inverse NTT
+- evaluate the polynom at another M special x-points in `O(M*log(M))` time using NTT

+Decoding is more involved.
+We have N words representing values of order-N polynom at **some** N points.
+Since we can't choose these points, we can't just use iNTT to compute the polynom coefficients.
+But this is a generic `polynom interpolation` problem that can be solved in `O(N*log(N)^2)` time.
+Or we can use customized interpolation algorithm (described below) that can solve our specific problem in `O((N+M)*log(N+M))` time.
+In the usual case of M<=N, the algorithm require three NTT(2N) computations plus one NTT(N) computation, making it 3.5-7 times slower than NTT(N)+NTT(M) performed at encoding.

 ## More